kenshoo/python-style-guide/README.md

 # python-style-guide
-This is Kenshoo's Python Style Guide.
+This is Skai's Python Style Guide.
 Using this style guide we hope to acheive the following:

 1. Humbly share our knowledge & expeience with the world (and some of our pain too).
 1. Assist novice/intermediate developers.